 Here are some things to consider.

-• If you’re travelling interstate or overseas, your plans could be impacted by sudden border closures.
-Stay up-to-date on the latest travel advice via COVID-19.sa.gov.au.
+• If you’re travelling interstate or overseas, your plans could be impacted by unexpected events or localised disasters.

-• For overseas travel, check the latest Smart Traveller advice for information about COVID-19 and other potential security issues.
+• For overseas travel, check the latest Smart Traveller (external site) advice for information about any potential security issues.

-• In the terms and conditions of a hotel booking for example, check what the business/booking provider is offering if travel restrictions change due to COVID-19.
+• In the terms and conditions of a hotel booking for example, check what the business/booking provider is offering if you're prevented from travelling.

 • Check the cancellation policies before you book an experience.
 If you cancel your travel booking before the provider cancels the service, this could be viewed as a change of mind.
 The business may not be obliged to refund your money.

 • Consider travel insurance with specific protections for your bookings.
-Check with the insurer about what is covered with your policy, as COVID-19 is now a known event and insurers may exclude coverage for it.
+Check with the insurer about what is covered with your policy, as COVID-19 may be excluded from coverage along with all pandemic events.

 • Consider the way you pay.
 If you don’t receive the goods or services you’ve paid for, you may be able to get a chargeback from your bank if you paid using a credit card or selected credit on your debit card.
 If you paid by PayPal, you may be able to make use of its dispute resolution processes.